dolittle/Platform/Source/Hyperplane/Crossplane/README.md

 ## Notes
 - Do not modify resource definition while there are claims using it.
 - When setting the name of a managed resource (at least for the kubernetes provider Object type) one should set the metadata.name field
+- Installing jet-based providers installs A LOT of CRDs and that might give us performance issues on the kubernetes api-server.
+See discussion https://crossplane.slack.com/archives/C01718T2476/p1645793325962729
+-

 ### Install
 Apply namespace